Crafymc/COS/README.md

 #  Crafy's Orbital Strike

 A high-performance Minecraft Bedrock Addon that allows you to summon a orbital strike wherever you wish!
+You can craft them using very cheap materials or get them from the creative menu by typing "tnt"

 ![Version](https://img.shields.io/badge/Version-1.0.0-blueviolet)
 ![Platform](https://img.shields.io/badge/Platform-Minecraft%20Bedrock-green)